xlladdins/xll/docs/Excel4MacrosA-D.md

 **APP.TITLE**(text)

-Text    is the title you want to assign to the Microsoft Excel application workspace.
+Text&nbsp;&nbsp;&nbsp;&nbsp;is the title you want to assign to the Microsoft Excel application workspace.
 If text is omitted, it is restored to Microsoft Excel.

 **Remarks**